 Annual budgets are adopted on a basis consistent with accounting principles generally accepted in the United States of America for all governmental funds.
 All annual appropriations lapse at fiscal year-end.
 The original budget and any subsequent amendments are approved by the Board of Directors.
-For the year ended June 30, 2017, there were no amendments to the original budget.
+For the year ended June 30, 2019, there were no amendments to the original budget.

-The general fund actual revenues were \$212,517 for the year ended June 30, 2017.
-This is slightly below the budget estimates primarily due to state FTE revenues being less than expected.
-The actual expenditures of the general fund were \$208,233 for the fiscal year ended June 30, 2017.
-This is slightly above the budget estimates primarily due to higher than expected operation of plant on the first year of operations.
+The General Fund's actual revenues were \$634,833 for the year ended June 30, 2019.
+This is above the budget estimates primarily due to both state FTE revenues and contributions being greater than expected.
+The actual expenditures of the General Fund were \$364,008 for the fiscal year ended June 30, 2019.
+This is more than the budget estimates primarily due to more operation of plant than expected.